ros/urdf_sim_tutorial/README.md

 This launch file

- * Loads the urdf from [the macro tutorial](https://docs.ros.org/en/ros2_documentation/iron/Tutorials/Intermediate/URDF/Using-Xacro-to-Clean-Up-a-URDF-File.html) and publishes it as a topic
+ * Loads the urdf from [the macro tutorial](https://docs.ros.org/en/ros2_documentation/iron/Tutorials/Intermediate/URDF/Using-Xacro-to-Clean-Up-a-URDF-File.html) and publishes it as a topic (`/robot_description`)
- * Launches an empty gazebo world
+ * Launches an empty Gazebo world
- * Runs the script to read the urdf from the topic and spawn it in gazebo.
+ * Runs the script to read the urdf from the topic and spawn it in Gazebo.
- * By default, the gazebo gui will also be displayed, and look like this:
+ * By default, the Gazebo GUI will also be displayed, and look like this:

 ![Nonfunctional robot in Gazebo](doc/NonFunctional.png)

 However, it doesn't do anything, and is missing lots of key information that ROS would need to use this robot.
 Previously we had been using [joint_state_publisher](http://wiki.ros.org/joint_state_publisher) to specify the pose of each joint.
-However, the robot itself should provide that information in the real world or in gazebo.
+However, the robot itself should provide that information in the real world or in Gazebo.
 Yet without specifying that, Gazebo doesn't know to publish that information.

 To get the robot to be interactive (with you and ROS), we need to specify two things: Plugins and Transmissions.